phoenix-pilot/phoenix-pilot-core/libs/parser/doc/file.md

 [Filed name]( |=)[Value]
 ```

 The field name defines the kinds of value, which comes after it.
 Value stores data in form of a string, which during parsing can be converted to other data types.
-Syntax of fields allows using big and small letters, digits, `_` (underscore), `,` (comma) and `.` (dot).
+Syntax of fields allows using big and small letters, digits, `_` (underscore), `,` (comma) `-` (minus sign), `+` and `.` (dot).
 The maximum length of a field name is 16 characters and for a value, it is 64 characters.

 After value, it is possible to add a comment.